Power of 3

 upon which the Hancock composition “Dolphin Dance” was the last track (also a favorite).

 Pianist, Composer, Vocalist, and professor Kate Skinner has won a Downbeat award for Outstanding Vocal Performance and a Jazz Education Network award for composition.
 She is at home across several genres from neo soul to celtic.
-As a jazzist, she is intuitive with a unique sense of groove.
-Dave Bjur traces his own heritage as a bassist through John Clayton, his private teacher and mentor, to the icon Ray Brown, who was to John Clayton as Clayton was, in turn, to Bjur.
+As a jazzist, she is intimately intuitive with a unique sense of groove.

 ¡Dále!

-Tim Zilar can be found playing guitar in Spokane based band Time Baby and pit orchestras, bongos in salsa band Son Dulce, and in high school bandrooms teaching drumline and percussion.
-Graduating senior Brayden Schultz musical diversity includes classical and jazz piano, drums, and a recent affinity and dedication to Latin percussion.
-On this, I’m exercising the liberty of having the “three-o” refer to the percussion, but following Puente’s precedent in having a bass player join the party.
+Graduating senior Brayden Schultz musical diversity includes classical and jazz piano, drums, and a long-time affinity for and recent dedication to Latin percussion.
+On this one, I’m exercising the liberty of having the “three-o” refer to the percussion, but following Puente’s precedent in having a bass player join the party.
+Consider him the D’Artagnan to these “Three Musketeers.”

 Acknowledgements and Thanks